FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The signature algorithm therefore is RSA-SHA256 and C14N is Exclusive XML Canonicalization.
 The reference URI is “#applicationRequest” or “#applicationResponse“, depending on if it’s a query or response message.
 Only “ApplicationRequest” or “ApplicationResponse” element is signed.
 When forming the signature, the SHA256 algorithm must be used for establishing the digests to be calculated.

 In terms of cryptographic strength, the cryptographic algorithms used in signatures must correspond at least with the cryptographic strength requirements set out by the Finnish Transport and Communications Agency as concerns national protection level ST IV.
-Current strength requirements are described in the Finnish-language document available at this link: [Kryptografiset vahvuusvaatimukset luottamuksellisuuden suojaamiseen -kansalliset suojaustasot (pdf)](#https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf) (Record No.: 190/651/2015).
+Current strength requirements are described in the Finnish-language document available at this link: [Cryptographic requirements for confidentiality - national protection levels (in Finnish)](#https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf) (Record No.: 190/651/2015).

 The possibility of limiting the IP space of requests in the data retrieval system will be further specified at a later stage.